Top 15 Things to See in Palma

 By the way: If you are interested in modern art and you are making a detour to the north of Mallorca, you should also pay a visit to the Museo Sa Bassa Blanca in Alcúdia!

-Tip: It is particularly beautiful here at Christmas time.
-In December, the Pueblo Español is transformed into the most beautiful Christmas market in Palma: here you can get into the Christmas spirit with a mug of mulled wine and store for Christmas presents at one of the many small stalls selling arts and crafts!
+Tip: This place becomes especially stunning during Christmas.
+In December, the Pueblo Español turns into Palma’s most charming Christmas Market, where you can feel festive with a mug of mulled wine and browse for Christmas gifts at numerous small stalls offering arts and crafts.

 You will probably pass by one way or another, as the Museu Fundación Juan March is located in the middle of the pedestrian zone of Carrer Sant Miquel in the heart of Palma’s old town.
 However, most tourists simply walk past here, which is why this spot is a real insider tip!

-Palma is one of my favorite cities and there is always something new to discover!
+Even more insider tips for Palma: Palma is a city close to my heart and there is always something new to discover.
 If you need more up-to-date tips from the island’s capital, follow me on Instagram or browse through my ever-growing collection of blog articles about Palma.